HaoWANG-STAT/HaoWANG-STAT/README.md

-- 👋 Hi, I’m @HaoWANG-STAT
+- 👋 Hi, I’m @HaoWANG, a biostatistician at CSTONE pharmaceuticals
-- 👀 I’m interested in clinical trial design, casaul inference, survial analyis, simulations.
+- 👀 I’m interested in clinical trial design and analysis, trial simulations, casaul inference, ect..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning inverse probability weighting.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: wanghao_stat@163.com